chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/embeddings/embedding-functions.md

 | [Together AI](../../integrations/embedding-models/together-ai)                           | ✓      | ✓          |

 For TypeScript users, Chroma provides packages for a number of embedding model providers.
+The Chromadb python package ships will all embedding functions included.

 | Provider                    | Embedding Function Package
 | ----------                  | -------------------------